Higher homotopy categories, higher derivators, and K-theory: Higher homotopy categories

 is an isomorphism. \end{itemize} \end{proposition} \begin{proof} See \cite[Proposition 2.3.4.12]{LurHTT}. \end{proof}

 \begin{example} For $n = 1$, the $1$-category $\h_{1} \C$ is isomorphic to the (nerve of the) usual homotopy category of $\C$. \end{example}

 \begin{remark} For an $\infty$-category $\C$, the homotopy $0$-category $\h_0 \C$ can be described in the following way.
 For $x, y \in \C$, we write $x \leq y$ if $\Map_{\C}(x, y)$ is non-empty.
 This defines a reflexive and transitive relation.
 We say that two objects $x$ and $y$ are equivalent if $x \leq y$ and $y \leq x$.
 Then the relation $\leq$ descends to a partial order on the set of equivalence classes of objects in $\C$.
 The homotopy $0$-category $\h_0 \C$ is isomorphic to the nerve of this poset.
-We will usually ignore the case $n = 0$ and restrict to homotopy $n$-categories for $n \geq 1$. \end{remark}
+We will often ignore the case $n = 0$ and focus on the homotopy $n$-categories for $n \geq 1$. \end{remark}